South Carolina LLC

 9. Company Term:

-If you’d like your South Carolina LLC to have a perpetual existence, leave this section blank (do not check the box).
-This is what most filers choose and this gives them the freedom to have their LLC remain in existence until they choose to close it down (if ever).
 If you’d prefer your LLC to automatically be shut down on a specific date in the future, check this box off and enter your LLC’s future date of dissolution.

 10. Delayed Effective Date:

-If you’d like your LLC to go into existence on the date it is approved by the South Carolina Secretary of State, then leave this section blank (do not check the box).
+If you’d like your LLC to go into existence on the date it is approved by the South Carolina Secretary of State, then leave this section blank (don’t check the box).
 If want your LLC to go into existence on a future date, enter that date in the box.
 The date cannot be more than 90 days ahead.

 Important notes:

-• You cannot back-date your filing.
+You cannot back-date your filing.

-• If you’re forming your LLC in October, November, or December, and you don’t need your LLC open right away, you can forward date your filing to January 1st of the following year.
+If you’re forming your LLC in October, November, or December, and you don’t need your LLC open right away, you can forward date your filing to January 1st of the following year.
 This will save you the hassle of unnecessary filing and/or reporting on your personal tax return for those few months.
 For more information, please see LLC effective date.

 11. Organizers: